Lucho González: Return to Porto

 On 30 January 2012, after 124 competitive appearances for Marseille, González returned to Porto, signing until June 2014.
 He scored in his first match in his second spell, a 2–0 win against Vitória de Setúbal in the Taça da Liga on 5 February.
 He opened a 2–0 home victory over Olhanense on 31 March, his first league goal since returning.

 In 2012–13, Porto won a third consecutive league title after an unbeaten season with González as captain; he opened a decisive 2–0 win at Paços de Ferreira on the final day.
 In the Champions League, he netted in away and home group wins over Dinamo Zagreb with the former coming on the day of his father's death; the goals gave him the record figure of 16 in that phase of the competition, while he never scored any later on.
 He added two more the following season, as the Dragons came third at that stage and fell into the Europa League.

 Later career

 On 27 January 2014, González signed with Qatari club Al-Rayyan, initially until June.
 Eighteen months later, he returned to his country's league and River Plate for the first time in a decade, signing until 2017.
 He played as a substitute in their Copa Libertadores finals win over Tigres and the victory against Gamba Osaka in the 2015 Suruga Bank Championship in his first year back.

 At the age of 35 on 16 September 2016, González joined Brazil's Athletico Paranaense.
 He played 160 times and scored ten goals for the side, winning five trophies including the Copa Sudamericana in 2018.

-González announced his retirement on 27 May 2021, at the age of 40.
-He returned to his final club in January as assistant to manager Alberto Valentim; in April he was named as the latter's interim replacement, but chose to leave within 24 hours.